loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

     # speaker
-    - speaker : "Serena CANNAVALE (Università degli Studi di Napoli Federico II)" subject : "Inside and beyond the *Greek Anthology*.
-New directions and challenges in the study of Callimachean epigrams." abstract : |
+    - speaker : "Serena CANNAVALE (Università degli Studi di Napoli Federico II)" subject : "Inside and Beyond the *Greek Anthology*: New Directions and Challenges in the Study of Callimachean Epigrams." abstract : |
         Recent years saw a critical analysis of increasing depth of epigrammatic literature, resulting in large-scale studies both on epigrams of epigraphic tradition and on those of literary tradition, and their mutual interplay.
 Such interest was mostly encouraged by the publication of the Posidippus papyrus, which stimulated new studies on the construction of ancient anthologies and on the arrangement of books of epigrams.
 Nevertheless, the lack of a recent edition with commentary of Callimachus' epigrams stands out very conspicuously, even though many individual poems have been the object of accurate analysis in valuable papers and monographic studies.
 Moving from these important recent acquisitions, it is now evident that a modern commentary to Callimachean epigrams should link the individual texts to the epigrammatic tradition as a whole, focusing both on the literary parallels within the Greek Anthology and on their epigraphic counterparts.
 The present paper suggests to apply this approach through three lines of investigation: 1) paying attention to traditional epigrammatic sub-genres (votive, sepulchral, epideictic, erotic, etc.) and to their realizations within the Callimachean corpus, all the while considering how traditional categories have permeable boundaries that are not so easily traced (consider for example the problematic case of the label of “epideictic” or “ecphrastic” epigram); 2) studying the continuity of transversal topoi and motifs through these sub-genres (e.g. epigrams on misanthropes; epigrams on poets or poetic works; bucolic themes); 3) considering the possibility to relate Callimachus’ epigrams to less known typologies, like those emerging from the Posidippus papyrus (e.g. *nauagika*). biography : |